 Giardia is a very common (worldwide) cause of digestive upset in dogs.
 Lots of dogs infected with Giardia shed their infective cysts but don’t show any symptoms.
 When symptoms do arise, occasional or ongoing abnormal stools (soft stool or diarrhea) are most common.
-Special testing (Giardia by ELISA and/or Giardia by PCR) is needed to reliably detect these microscopic protozoa.
+Special testing (Giardia by ELISA) is needed to reliably detect these microscopic protozoa.
 Giardia by ELISA is a very reliable test and used for both normal or abnormal appearing stools.
-Many veterinarians recommend including Giardia by ELISA (ClueJay Dog Stool Test Level 2) every time a dog stool is examined.
-For dogs with ongoing (chronic) abnormal stools, including a Giardia by PCR (ClueJay Dog Stool Test Level 3) is an additional way to detect Giardia infections.
+Many veterinarians recommend including Giardia by ELISA (ClueJay Dog Stool Test Level 2 or 3) every time a dog stool is examined.
+For dogs with ongoing (chronic) abnormal stools, including a Giardia by ELISA is especially important.

 Giardia infection is very common in dogs.
 While dogs don’t always show signs of illness, infection can lead to poor absorption of food, soft stool or diarrhea.